Infrared spectroscopy: Practical IR spectroscopy

 The infrared spectrum of a sample is recorded by passing a beam of infrared light through the sample.
-When the frequency of the IR is the same as the vibrational frequency of a bond or collection of bonds, absorption occurs.
+When the frequency of the IR matches the vibrational frequency of a bond or collection of bonds, absorption occurs.
 Examination of the transmitted light reveals how much energy was absorbed at each frequency (or wavelength).
 This measurement can be achieved by scanning the wavelength range using a monochromator.
-Alternatively, the entire wavelength range is measured using a Fourier transform instrument and then a transmittance or absorbance spectrum is generated using a dedicated procedure.
+Alternatively, the entire wavelength range is measured using a Fourier transform instrument and then a transmittance or absorbance spectrum is extracted.

 This technique is commonly used for analyzing samples with covalent bonds.
-Simple spectra are obtained from samples with few IR active bonds and high levels of purity.
-More complex molecular structures lead to more absorption bands and more complex spectra.
+The number of bands roughly correlates with symmetry and molecular complexity.